 Bournelyf (pronounced “born-a-leaf”), the home of the Church of the Loving Shepherd, continues to offer campers a beautiful site, with twenty acres of fields; a handicapped-accessible, Olympic-sized swimming pool; a nearby pond and woods; and indoor recreational space.

 Swimming, hiking, camping, boating, horseback riding at Thorncroft Equestrian Center, physical conditioning, and other outdoor activities are central to the Bournelyf camping experience.
-The Camp offers three summer sessions of two weeks each, accommodating up to 32 campers during each session.
-In addition, it offers the “Expedition” program for campers 18-25 years old and “Alumnae Weeks” for past participants ages 26 and up.
+The Camp offers several summer sessions of one to two weeks each, accommodating up to 32 campers during each session.
+In addition, it offers the “Expedition” program for campers 18-25 years old and “Alumni Weeks” for past participants ages 26 and up.
 The Expedition program incorporates outdoor activities, life skills programming, and gardening.
 Take a look at all of our programs, or learn more about applying.